ykdr2017/ok-store/README.md

 ## ABOUT ok-store

-This is a set of TypeScript/JavaScript classes that provides observable kernel as the store.
+This is a set of TypeScript/JavaScript classes that provides observable object as the Store.
-The store here is used for what we call Model, State and/or Store in the context of web applications.
+The Store here is used for what we call Model(of MVC, MVVM), State and/or Store(of Flux, Redux) in the context of web applications.
 An instance of its Store class can keep states of view, and handle changes of them.

 ## INSTALL